ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 #### Step 5.
 Make the final report
 Make your final report in word document.
 The final report should be turned in (one per team) on D2L.
 The content should include:
 1. Introduction:  summarize and synthesize your background reading on the Centralia environment and unique expectations of its microbial ecology.
-THis should be 2-3 paragraphs.
+This should be 2-3 paragraphs.
 Use the references provided on D2L, but you are welcome to find additional references.
 2. Results.
 Use the headings above for steps 1-4 and answer each question in full sentences.
 Insert any charts and figures into the report.
 3. Conclusions and Future Directions.
 Based on your exploration of these sequences, what conclusions can you make about the communities that live in Centralia?
 What outstanding hypothese do you have?
 What additional sampling or experiments could be done to address these hypotheses?
 4. Annotated references.
 Use the numeric alphabetica citation format (the same as for the Microbial Ecosystems Project) and annotated in the same way.